SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

 - The only main difference is addresses VS data.
   - Data is stored in memory at a specific address and the address is usually represented in some hex value but to assembly this is still just a number.
-  - It's how we treat the data that we're representing that makes it a character or a string or an array for us
+  - It's how we treat the data that we're representing that makes it a character or a string or an array for us.

 ## More on Assembly